rust-lang/rfcs/text/3634-scoped-impl-trait-for-type.md

 - `Scoped` is fulfilled by a scoped implementation,
 - `Sealed` is fulfilled by an implementation of a sealed trait,
 - `ExternalScoped` is fulfilled by a scoped implementation defined in a different crate from where the bounded item is defined,
+- `VisibleGlobal` is fulfilled by a global implementation potentially visible at the bounded item (i.e. not defined in the caller's crate),
 - `Type` is **any** type (including generics) where global implementations in downstream crates can't fulfill the bound on it,
 - `Trait` is fulfilled by **any** implementation and
 - the type parameter definitions and bounds may be split between an `impl` and e.g. `fn` or `type` (as what matters is only that the relation is visible generically in some way).

+> For the patterns with `T: 'static + VisibleGlobal`, the implementation could check `TypeId::of::<T>()` and then assume `U: ExternalScoped` to instead be the global implementation.
+>
+> It may be a good idea to slightly broaden some of these restrictions here for simplicity, but unfortunately adjusting them *at all* after scoped implementations are introduced could either be unsound or potentially break crates, and the migrations to mitigate that would still be somewhat messy.
+At the least, additional arguments to the attributes below would be needed.

 Running afoul of this restriction produces the error [potentially-unsound-combination-of-implementations].